muntasirhsn/muntasirhsn.github.io/index.md

 ---
 ### Extract, transform, and load (ETL) in Python
-This is a simple demonstration of extract, transform and load (ETL) process in python.
+This is a simple demonstration of an ETL process in python.
 Tesla share price data is extracted, transformed and loaded into a PostgreSQL database.
+An automation tool like Airflow can be easily employed to execute the ETL process on a schedule and new records will be automatically extracted, transformed and loaded into the database!

 <img src="images/PostgreSQL.png?raw=true"/>